CSI-Lorenzo-Moreira/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git helps the user stay informed about the history of the source code.
+Meanwhile.
+Github is a cloud that tracks repositories.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: Git commit changes the local repostiory, and git push changes the remote repository.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: Upstream fetch gets data from cloud and checks for changes, and the pull gets the data from the original while copying the changes from the cloud.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: There wasn't anything unclear, I simply took a bit too much time to set it up as my laptop was in repairs during the original explanation.

 Type down any class notes below this sentence: